ShrutiSharma-27/STRINGS/README.md

      Why String pool ?
 [Usecase]

      Because similar values of strings aren't recreated inside string pool and makes our program optimised

+     Mainly called as - String Interning - is a method of storing only one copy of each distinct String Value, which must be immutable to optimise space.

 * 2. Immutability